MaximeKjaer/tf-dotty/docs/reshape.md

 ## Reshaping tensors

-A common operation in TensorFlow is [`tf.reshape`](https://www.tensorflow.org/api_docs/python/tf/reshape?version=stable), which changes the shape, but not the values, of a tensor.
+A common operation in TensorFlow is [`tf.reshape`](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/reshape), which changes the shape of a tensor, but does not change its.
 A restriction imposed by the TensorFlow API is that the output shape must have the same number of elements as the input shape.
-The Python implementation of TensorFlow throws a `ValueError` when the output dimensions incompatible:
+The Python implementation of TensorFlow throws a `ValueError` when the shapes are incompatible:

 ```python
 >>> import tensorflow as tf